Peria Karamalai Tea & Produce Company Ltd.

 To the Members of The Peria Karamalai Tea and Produce CompanyLimited

-Report on the Standalone Financial Statements
+Report on the Standalone Ind AS Financial Statements

 AS financial Statements of The Peria Karamalai Tea and Produce CompanyLimited ("the Company") which comprise the Balance Sheet as at 31st March 2021the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and Statement of Cash Flows for the year then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information.
-In our opinion and to the best of our information and accordingto the explanations given to us the aforesaid standalone Ind AS financial Statements givethe information required by the Companies Act2013 (the Act) in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2021the Profit and total comprehensive income changes in equity and its cash flows for theyear ended on that date.
+In our opinion and to the best of our information and accordingto the explanations given to us the aforesaid standalone Ind AS financial Statements givethe information required by the Companies Act2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2021the Profit and total comprehensive income changes in equity and its cash flows for theyear ended on that date.

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act.
 Our responsibilities under those Standards are further described in theAuditor's Responsibilities for the Audit of the standalone Ind AS financialStatements section of our report.
 We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India together with theethical requirements that are relevant to our audit of the standalone Ind AS financialstatements under the provisions of the Act and the Rules thereunder and we have fulfilledour other ethical responsibilities in accordance with these requirements and the Code ofEthics.
 We believe that the audit evidence we have obtained is and appropriate to providea basis for our opinion.

 Key Audit Matters